jimdigriz/winci/README.md

 ## Issues

+ * currently only Windows 11 Insider Preview is supported
+ * ...still yet to describe how to use this image (ie. through WinRM and/or OpenSSH) for CI purposes.
  * find a way to disable Windows Defender from the CLI without a reboot
      * this does *not* work as the 'Tamper Protection' needs to be done from meatspace: